 Certain types of complaints may be referred to another securities regulator.
-For instance, problems concerning commodities or futures contracts would generally be referred to the Commodity Futures Trading Commission or the National Futures Association, and complaints regarding insurance products would generally be referred to your state insurance regulator.
+For instance, problems concerning commodities or futures contracts would generally be referred to the Commodity Futures Trading Commission or the National Futures Association.
 FINRA may refer complaints to the Securities and Exchange Commission or other federal or state enforcement agencies for further administrative action, or possible criminal prosecution.